🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-✈️ Airport Connectivity + 9.2 -- 30 Munich Airport is a major international hub with extensive direct connections to global business centers and frequent S-Bahn service to the city center.
+✈️ Airport Connectivity + 9.2 -- 30 Munich Airport is a major international hub with direct flights to most global destinations, including extensive connections across Asia, the Americas, and Europe, significantly outperforming the Gdansk reference.

 πŸ“‘ CONNECTIVITY